banner-2

 We’re here to help.
 Whether your accounts are frozen or you’re being threatened with garnishment, our bank restraints lawyer in New York is ready to stand by your side, using proven legal strategies to unfreeze your funds and get your business back on track.

-What Are Bank Restraints and Garnishments?
+What are Bank Restraints and Garnishments?

 Bank restraints and garnishments are legal tools creditors use to seize funds from your accounts.
 In the context of MCA lawsuits, lenders freeze your bank accounts to recover unpaid debts.
 This action can happen suddenly, often leaving business owners with no access to their money.